Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook

 Comprehensive technical analysis of Tesla's humanoid robot.
-Explore Gen 3 specifications, 50-actuator hands, Fremont factory conversion, Grok AI integration, and how it compares to available alternatives you can buy today.
+Explore Gen 3 specifications, V3 reveal timeline, AI5 chip, Cortex 2.0, 37-joint V3 design, and how Optimus compares to available alternatives you can buy today.

 Tesla Optimus Gen 3 humanoid robots at Tesla Fremont factory production line in 2026 — multiple Optimus units prepared for deployment alongside manufacturing equipment, Tesla's most advanced humanoid robot designed for factory automation and future consumer use